 Bringing personalized recommendations based on your likes and watching patterns and introducing entirely new genres and markets to viewers.

-Following on from the release of his book, That Will Never Work Marc Randolph discusses the intersection of ideas and data on developing a new product in an interview with Storius Magazine.
+Following the release of his book, That Will Never Work Marc Randolph discusses the intersection of ideas and data in an interview with Storius Magazine.

 He believes that data needs to follow on swiftly from a new idea but that the initial point of inspiration comes from following your intuition and ultimately trying to solve a problem.